allgreed/presentations/into-to-validation/main.md

 - questions: during (and after as well!)
 - shitstorm: after
 - feedback: much appreciated

-- about me?
+Note:

-Note: I somehow finish junior high, time goes on.
-All opinions belong to me or whatever. "to define is to limit" ~ Oscar Wilde
+- I somehow finish junior high, time goes on.
+- Mentioned I work at Intel? xD
+- Law student joke ^^
+- All opinions belong to me or whatever was written.
 <!--v-->
 ### The machine?